pipex/access/README.md

-Access
+Hostapd
 =======

-Wireless access point for Raspberry PI.
-It aims to first to provide a reliable way to reach the Raspbery PI and the Internet wirelessly while at the same allow some protection for the accessing device, specially when navigating on public networks.

-The software provides a web interface for configuration, with a captive portal for easy configuration on mobile devices.
+Hostapd is a dockerizable hostapd access point for the Raspberry PI 3.
+It uses the [capabilities of the RPI3](http://imti.co/post/145442415333/raspberry-pi-3-wifi-station-ap) wireless card to configure the card both as access point and wlan client

 ## Setup and running